The Statue of Liberty-Ellis Island Commemorative Coin Act

 1986 Statue of Liberty Half Dollar

 Sherl J. Winter designed the reverse of the coin.
-It depicts on an immigrant family of four, with their meager belongings on the wharf, pointing towards and looking at thriving New York City across the harbor.
+It depicts an immigrant family of four, with their meager belongings on the wharf, pointing towards and looking at thriving New York City across the harbor.
 There are two lines of text surrounding the periphery.
 The outer lines are “UNITED STATES OF AMERICA” and “HALF DOLLAR”.
 The inner lines of text are “A NATION OF IMMIGRANTS” and “E PLURIBUS UNUM”.

 1986 Statue of Liberty Silver Dollar

 The reverse displays Lady Liberty’s torch with rays emanating from it.
-Below the torch are the words of Emma Lazarus, penned back in 1883 “GIVE ME YOUR TIRED, YOUR POOR, YOUR HUDDLED MASSES YEARNING TO BREATHE FREE” which are also inscribed on the Statue of Liberty.
-Underneath is the motto “E PLURIBUS UNUM” and around the periphery are “UNITED STATES OF AMERICA” and “ONE DOLLAR.”
+Below the torch are the words of Emma Lazarus, penned back in 1883, “GIVE ME YOUR TIRED, YOUR POOR, YOUR HUDDLED MASSES YEARNING TO BREATHE FREE,” which are also inscribed on the Statue of Liberty.
+Underneath is the motto “E PLURIBUS UNUM,” and around the periphery are “UNITED STATES OF AMERICA” and “ONE DOLLAR.”

 1986 Statue of Liberty Gold $5 Coin